Things to do in Broken Hill

 Silver City Mint and Art Centre

 Another iconic spot in Broken Hill is the Silver City Mint and Art Centre.
-The exhibitions about the silver-making are interesting (particularly if you’re interesting in picking up some jewellery yourself), and there’s also a good collection of artworks for sale from artists across the region.
+The exhibitions about silver-making are interesting (particularly if you’re interested in picking up some jewellery yourself), and there’s also a good collection of artworks for sale from artists across the region.

 But the real highlight – and, to be honest, the main reason you would pay for entry – is to see The Big Picture.